The updated G20 Pro is Force USA’s highest-end all-in-one trainer to date.

 This lat attachment comes with it’s own 289 lb weight stack, meaning your G20 would have 3 weight stacks if you chose to add this attachment.

-Which I think is a big advantage of the G20 in general, especially if you were a personal trainer who worked with clients out of their garage gym or something.
+Which I think is a big advantage of the G20 in general, especially if you were a personal trainer who worked with clients out of your garage gym or something like that.

 But more on that later.